sampsyo/home/_drafts/adl.md

 The key challenge is to identify the key factors in the *essential complexity* of hardware design---the fundamental factors that make it harder than other parallel programming---and to embody that complexity in a programming model.
 What would a programming language look like that was designed from the ground up for implementing algorithmic accelerators?

-### C-Based HLS is Not the Only Way
+### C-Based HLS is Not the Only Answer

-TK clarify that HLS "C-with-pragmas" does *count* as an ADL

 Today, the commercially successful answer to this question lies in *high-level synthesis* (HLS) tools.
-HLS compilers from [Xilinx][xilinx-hls], [Mentor][mentor-hls], and [Intel][intel-hls] can already generate high-quality HDL implementations from programs written in C, C++, and OpenCL.
+HLS compilers from [Xilinx][xilinx-hls], [Mentor][mentor-hls], and [Intel][intel-hls] can already generate high-quality HDL implementations from programs written in C, C++, or OpenCL.
+To work around C's sequential-first, pointer-based semantics, HLS tools extend the language with vendor-specific `#pragma` annotations or [SystemC][] constructs to express hardware concepts.
 HLS research and products have made huge strides in recent years---Harvard's [EdgeBERT][] and Google's [VCU][] are two high-profile recent examples of hardware accelerators that have relied on HLS for significant parts of their design.

-However, the traditional approach to HLS represents a single design point in a larger space of accelerator-focused programming models.
-Their reuse of legacy software languages means that they prioritize familiarity and compatibility over expressiveness and transparency.
-Because traditional HLS needs to bridge the gap between C-like software semantics and hardware designs, they tend to sacrifice correctness and predictability.
+C-based HLS tools automate some of the tedious tasks in hardware design by automatically scheduling and pipelining basic logic to match sequential semantics.

+However, traditional C-based HLS tools have succeeded *despite* their grounding in C---not *because* of it.
+By reusing a legacy software language, they create a semantic gap that in turn yields correctness and performance pitfalls.
 Recently,
-researchers at Imperial College London [used fuzz testing to find many bugs for even simple C code in mature commercial HLS tools][hls-fuzz], and our lab at Cornell [identified performance predictability problems][dahlia-paper] where small, seemingly benign changes in the input C code can yield wild changes in the generated hardware's size and speed.
+researchers at Imperial College London [used fuzz testing to find a torrent of bugs in mature HLS tools][hls-fuzz] when compiling even simple C code, and our lab at Cornell [identified performance predictability problems][dahlia-paper] where small, seemingly benign changes in the input program can yield wild changes in the generated hardware's size and speed.
+While reusing C offers compatibility and familiarity, it also comes at a cost in reliability and transparency.

+What would HLS look like if it were freed from the baggage of software programming languages like C?
+Could we build compilers that are faster, more correct, and easier to use?
-Despite the success of this C-focused approach to traditional HLS, there is ample room for other approaches---languages designed from the ground up for designing accelerators.
+How big is the design space for languages designed from the ground up for implementing hardware accelerators?

 [hls-fuzz]: https://yannherklotz.com/papers/esrhls_fccm2021.pdf
 [dahlia-paper]: https://rachitnigam.com/files/pubs/dahlia.pdf